Koozow/wasm-vs-js-primenumber-checker/README.md

 # wasm-vs-js-primenumber-checker
-first u need to make sure to download Emscripten, the steps are as following:
+first u need to make sure to download and install Emscripten, the steps are as following:

 // cloning Emscripten repo